jfrygeo/ArcGIS-Pro-Create-Simulated-Products/README.md

 ![Create Features](https://github.com/jfrygeo/ArcGIS-Pro-Create-Simulated-Products/blob/master/Screencaptures/CreateTracksEditAttributeData.PNG "Create Features")

 Once a user creates the tracks the user must save the edits.
-Now the user can run the <b>Create Simulated Points for GeoEvent<b> tool.
+Now the user can run the <b>Create Simulated Points for GeoEvent</b> tool.
 The tool allows the user to specify the tracks (in which the user edited above), an output folder, and a name for the CSV file.

 ![Create Features](https://github.com/jfrygeo/ArcGIS-Pro-Create-Simulated-Products/blob/master/Screencaptures/CreateSimulatedPointsForGeoEventGUI.PNG "Create Features")